-- iii.
-Punitive measures to assure the safety of the Averett community which may range up to and including permanent dismissal from the University. - m.
-Supportive Measures mean non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the Complainant or the Respondent before or after the filing of a Formal Complaint or where no Formal Complaint has been filed. - i.
-Such measures are designed to restore or preserve equal access to the University's Education Program or Activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the University's educational environment, or deter sexual harassment.
-They will determined using an interactive process and based on what is not clearly unreasonable in light of known circumstances providing the potential Respondent the presumption of non-responsibility. - ii.
-Supportive Measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures as determined to be appropriate to protect and support the parties. - iii.
+- other party, including measures designed to protect the safety of all parties or the University's educational environment, or deter Sexual Harassment. - ii.
+Supportive Measures may include, but are not limited to, counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures as determined to be appropriate to protect and support the parties. - iii.
 The University will maintain as confidential Supportive Measures provided to the Complainant or Respondent, to the extent that maintaining such confidentiality does not impair the ability of the University to provide the Supportive Measures. - n.
 Title IX Coordinator is the University designated official with primary responsibility for coordinating the University's compliance with Title IX.
-This individual provides leadership for Title IX activities; offers consultation, coordinates education and training; and helps to ensure that the University responds appropriately, effectively, and equitably to all Title IX issues.
-The Title IX Coordinator is responsible for coordinating the effective implementation of supportive measures. - i.
+Additional information about the role of the Title IX Coordinator can be found in Paragraph 45 of this Policy. - i.
 Deputy Title IX Coordinators are designated officials with secondary responsibility for the University's compliance with Title IX.
-Deputies will assist with implementation of this policy and serve in the Coordinator role when the Title IX Coordinator is not available, is recused from a case for conflict or bias, or as otherwise deemed appropriate.
+Deputies will assist with implementation of this Policy and serve in the Coordinator role when the Title IX Coordinator is not available, is recused from a case for Conflict of Interest or Bias, or as otherwise deemed appropriate.
 Use of the terms "Title IX Coordinator" or "Coordinator" includes Deputy Title IX Coordinators.

-Reporting A Policy Violation
+Reporting a Policy Violation

-- 4. In the interests of providing Supportive Measures to persons affected by alleged incidents of sexual misconduct and/or harassment, the University strongly encourages the reporting of potential violations by any person who has knowledge, regardless of when such violation is believed to have occurred. - a.
-Information on how to report violations of this policy will be disseminated to applicants for employment and for admission to the University; current employees; enrolled students; immediate family members of students and student applicants; visitors to the University; and employees of University vendors who work on campus. - b.
-Reports may be made by any person, including persons who are witnesses to the incident or who has heard about the incident from another source.

-- c.
-The University respects the right of a Complainant or potential Complainant to decide whether they wish to pursue a Formal Complaint.
-A report of an incident does not automatically initiate a formal process but will enable persons affected to access Supportive Measures and resources and to receive information about their options. - d.
-If the person making the report is not the Complainant or potential Complainant, the University will contact the potential Complainant to offer Supportive Measures and resources. - 5.
-Reports may be made any time (24/7) by telephone, email, or through a portal provided by the University such as the LiveSafe app or the University website.
+- 4. In the interests of providing Supportive Measures to persons affected by Sexual Harassment, the University strongly encourages the reporting of potential violations by any person who has knowledge, regardless of when such violation is believed to have occurred. - a.
+Information on how to report violations of this Policy will be disseminated to applicants for employment and for admission to the University, current employees, enrolled students, and will be made available on the University's website. - b.
+Reports may be made by any person, including persons who are witnesses to the incident or who have heard about the incident from another source. - c.
+The University respects the right of a Complainant to decide whether they wish to pursue a Formal Complaint and/or whether they wish to report to law enforcement and will assist a Complainant in reporting to law enforcement and/or obtaining an order of protection, if the Complainant wishes.
+A report of an incident to the University does not automatically initiate a formal process but will enable persons affected to access Supportive Measures and resources and to receive information about their rights and options. - d.
+If the person making the report is not the Complainant, the University will contact the potential Complainant to offer Supportive Measures and resources. - 5.
+Reports may be made any time (24/7) by telephone, email, or mail.
 Reports may also be made inperson during regular University business hours. - 6.
-Reports should be directed to one of the individuals who have been designated as authorized to initiate corrective measures working with the University's Title IX team.
-Each designated individual who is not a Title IX Coordinator must notify a Coordinator within 24 hours and provide all available information.
-See Appendix A for a full list of and contact information for such designated personnel. - 7.
-Employees of the University who are not designated in Appendix A and become aware of potential violations of this policy are strongly encouraged to report what they know or to encourage the person with knowledge of the incident to report to the Title IX Coordinator or one of the Deputy Coordinators.
-If a potential Complainant requests confidentiality of a non-mandated reporting employee, the employee should relay known information to the Coordinator except the information provided confidentially.
+Reports should be directed to an Official with Authority to initiate corrective measures while working with the University's Title IX team.
+Each Official with Authority who is not a Title IX Coordinator must notify a Coordinator as soon as is practicable but within 24 hours and provide all available information.
+Once an Official with Authority or a Title IX Coordinator receives a report, the University has Actual Knowledge of the report, as defined in Paragraph 3 of this